konflux-ci/architecture/ADR/adr-0006-log-conventions.md

 ### 1. When did it happen?

-Timestamps will be in UTC/ISO-8601 format.
+Encode timestamps in UTC/ISO-8601 format.

 ### 2. What happened?